Random-Machine/Autosplitters/README.md

 6. Close game.
 7. Repeat steps 1-6 three times to narrow down your pointer paths.
 Keep your pointer scan menu open to rescan the memory that you get in step 5 each time.
 8. Pick a pointer path to add into your ASL script.

+### Line ID
+1. Decompiled strings were obtained from the WD modding community, and they contain the line id of every string used in the game.
+2. A line id can be searched in cheat engine when a specific line is said in the game.
+Look for the memory address that changes line ids after each line is said/shown.
+Add that to your addresslist and pointer scan.
+3. Repeat step 2 (Rescan once to narrow down on a lone pointer path with the last offset being 20).